For example your dog’s back legs may be unable to support its weight and you may notice that your dog is favouring the front legs.

 The right diet is also vital for maintaining healthy muscles and joints for your dog.
 Make sure you are providing a good quality feed and following any guidelines with respect to your dog’s age, breed and lifestyle.
 Good quality protein is important for providing the right amino acids - key for good muscle structure and replenishment.

-Nutritional supplements like Joint Aid for Dogs + Muscle Maintenance can also be very beneficial in these circumstances to support the muscles, cartilage and synovial fluid.
+Nutritional supplements for dogs like Joint Aid for Dogs (which includes Muscle Maintenance as standard) can also be very beneficial in these circumstances to support the muscles, cartilage and synovial fluid.
 Again, look for high quality protein sources for branched-chain amino acids.

 Therapies like hydrotherapy or acupuncture can be a good way of helping the muscles without putting pressure on the joints.
-Shop our range of Dog Feeds & Supplements.
+Shop our range of Dog Supplements.